P-p-H-d/mlib/README.md

 ### M\_USE\_THREAD\_BACKEND

-Define the thread backend to use by m-mutex.h:
+Define the thread backend to use by m-thread.h:

 * 1: for C11 header threads.h
 * 2: for WINDOWS header windows.h